 Closed on Sunday

 Daily, 10 a.m. to 4 p.m.

 The number of clients allowed in the facility at any one time will be strictly controlled.
-When arriving at the Pet Adoption and Protection Center, all customers will be asked to sign in via a waitlist app and may be asked to wait in their vehicles until their turn in the queue.
+When arriving at the Pet Adoption and Protection Center, customers will be asked to sign in via a waitlist app and may be asked to wait in their vehicles until their turn in the queue.
 Customers should be prepared to have their temperature checked and must wear a mask at all times while on the facility grounds.

 The following programs at Animal Services are available with stringent capacity and safety rules in place:

-- Citations: Issuance of field citations have resumed, with the exception of rabies/license citations.
+- Citations: Issuance of field citations has resumed, with the exception of rabies/license citations.
 The issuance of citations related to rabies vaccinations and license renewals remains temporarily suspended.
 Due dates relating to license renewals remain extended until further notice.

 - Citation Disputes: Citation related concerns are being processed exclusively through the 311 Call Center.
 Please call 311 to update your pet account.
 In the event the pet is no longer with you, the associated citations will be closed.
 In-house citation resolution services remain suspended to protect our customers and staff.

 - Owner-Requested Euthanasia and Disposal: Owner-requested euthanasia services and deceased animal disposal services remain available for residents.

 - Humane Animal Response Team: Animal welfare officers continue to respond to high priority/emergency calls seven days a week such as: